-- a) The first competitor starts in the water holding a manikin at the surface with one hand and the start wall or starting block with the other hand.
+a) The first competitor starts in the water holding a manikin at the surface with one hand and the start wall or starting block with the other hand.
 On an acoustic signal, the competitor carries the manikin 25 m to touch the turn wall and passes the manikin to the second competitor who is in contact with the turn wall or starting block with at least one hand.
-The second competitor may touch the manikin only after the first competitor has touched the turn wall. - b) The second competitor carries the manikin 25 m to touch the turn wall and passes the manikin to the third competitor who is in contact with the turn wall or starting block with at least one hand.
+The second competitor may touch the manikin only after the first competitor has touched the turn wall.

+- b) The second competitor carries the manikin 25 m to touch the turn wall and passes the manikin to the third competitor who is in contact with the turn wall or starting block with at least one hand.
 The third competitor may touch the manikin only after the second competitor has touched the turn wall. - c) The third competitor carries the manikin 25 m to touch the turn wall and passes the manikin to the fourth competitor who is in contact with the turn wall or starting block with at least one hand.
-The fourth competitor may touch the manikin only after the third competitor has touched the turn wall.

-- d) The fourth competitor completes the event by carrying the manikin 25 m to touch the finish wall with any part of the competitor's body. - e) Only the incoming and outgoing competitors may be in the water.
+The fourth competitor may touch the manikin only after the third competitor has touched the turn wall. - d) The fourth competitor completes the event by carrying the manikin 25 m to touch the finish wall with any part of the competitor's body. - e) Only the incoming and outgoing competitors may be in the water.
 Other competitors must exit the water. - f) Only the incoming and outgoing competitors may participate in the manikin exchange.
-The incoming competitors may assist outgoing competitors, but only as long as the manikin's head remains within the changeover zones. - g) Competitors may not release the manikin until the next competitor has grasped it (i.e., one hand of each competitor must be in contact with the manikin.) - h) The start zone and relay changeover zones shall be indicated by flags: - At the start 5 m from the pool wall - At the turn wall 5 m from the pool wall - i) Competitors may push off the pool bottom in the relay changeover zone. - j) In the start and changeover zones, competitors are not judged on "carrying the manikin' criteria (defined in 3.3) however competitors need to maintain contact with the manikin with at least one hand at all times and including during the exchanges.
+The incoming competitors may assist outgoing competitors, but only as long as the manikin's head remains within the changeover zones. - The competitor must remain on their back or side while carrying the manikin.